 We believe that children respond best to praise and positive behaviour management techniques, and reward good behaviour in a number of ways.
-House points are always popular rewards, but so also is our weekly commendation assembly, in which good learning, effort, attitudes or behaviour are recognised and written in the commendation book, standing in the entrance foyer.
-At the end of each term we hold a special Teachers' 'Golden Awards' assembly, during which children's efforts over the preceding term are celebrated.
-Parents/carers of these children are notified in confidence in advance, so they can share their childrens' successes.
+House points are always popular rewards, but so also is our weekly commendation assembly, in which good learning, effort, attitudes or behaviour are recognised.
+At the end of each half term we hold a special Teachers' 'Golden Awards' assembly, during which children's efforts over the preceding half term are celebrated.
+Parents/carers of these children are notified in confidence in advance, so they can share their children's successes.
+Southway Junior School has achieved the Rights Respecting Schools Award (RRSA), Level 1.